-Job availability, earnings potential, interest, and aptitude in the subject matter are among the drivers in the major selection process.
-Gathering information about potential college majors takes many forms.
-Perceptions about individuals currently practicing the occupation may impact major selection.
-More specifically, notions held by college students about members of occupations as they begin their academic career may bias their perceptions of potential college majors.
-Thus, occupational stereotypes may positively or negatively impact a high school student's college major decision..
+Major selection appears to be driven by many factors, including job availability, earnings potential, interest, and aptitude in the subject matter.
+Students have many methods for gathering information about potential college majors.
+Perceptions about individuals currently practicing the occupation may impact this decision and it is possible that college students already have preconceptions about members of occupations as they begin their academic career.
+Further, these preconceptions, or stereotypes, may actually impact a high school student's decision about choice of college major.
 Many students decide their college majors as early as high school (Booker, 2005); therefore their perceptions of members of the profession may influence their decision about whether to major in marketing.
-This paper explores Hispanic high school students' perceptions of individuals in the marketing occupation.
+The purpose of this paper is to shed light on Hispanic high school students' perceptions of individuals in the marketing occupation.